Southern Hills Country Club - Golf Digest

-A product of the Great Depression, funded by Phillips Petroleum money and constructed by hundreds of workers who stood at the gate each morning hoping for a 25-cents-per-hour job that day, Southern Hills is architect Perry Maxwell's great achievement.
+A product of the Great Depression, funded by Phillips Petroleum money and constructed by hundreds of workers who stood at the gate each morning hoping for a 25-cents-per-hour job that day, Southern Hills is architect Perry Maxwell’s great achievement.
 Nearly every hole bends left or right, posing critical tee shots that must risk something.
-The putting surfaces have the classic "Maxwell Rolls" and most are guarded by simple yet effective bunkers.
-By the way, Maxwell, a former banker, negotiated his design fee on a sliding scale.
-He finished the job $17,500 under the anticipated $90,000 construction budget, and earned $12,500.
-In an age of hard times, it was a most lucrative deal in golf design
+The putting surfaces have the classic “Maxwell Rolls,” and most are guarded by simple yet effective bunkers.
+During the summer of 2018, architect Gil Hanse and crew rebuilt much of the course, in the process re-establishing Maxwell’s distinctive, gnarly edged bunkering.
+Panelist reaction to those changes won’t be reflected until our 2021 100 Greatest rankings.

 Panelist comments: